 - 1. Provide a watertight joint by wrapping the connection with an external sealing band.
-Place the concrete collar containing Class C concrete around the connection. - 2.
-The collar should be six inches thick by 24 inches in width. - Remove any projections at the connection that might cut or damage the sealing band.
+Place the concrete collar containing ready-mixed Class C concrete around the connection. - 2.
+The collar should be 6 inches thick by 24 inches in width. - 3.
+Remove any projections at the connection that might cut or damage the sealing band.
 Take special care when backfilling around the sealing band to help prevent disturbance to the connection.

-- 1. The connect to existing manhole or structure items and the core and connect to existing manhole or structure items shall be measured separately by each individual unit for the various sizes and types completed and accepted.
-Payment for the connect to existing manhole or structure bid items is full compensation providing all necessary labor, equipment, and materials; for excavating; for sheeting and shoring; for by-pass pumping; for forming foundation; for flexible connector or masonry; for bench modifications; for providing granular backfill material, including bedding material; for backfilling; for removing sheeting and shoring; and for cleaning out and restoring the site of work. - 2.
-The connect to existing main items shall be measured separately by each individual unit for the various types completed and accepted.
+The connect to existing manhole or structure items and the core and connect to existing manhole or structure items shall be measured separately by each individual unit for the various sizes and types completed and accepted.
+Payment for the connect to existing manhole or structure bid items is full compensation providing all necessary labor, equipment, and materials; for excavating; for sheeting and shoring; for by-pass pumping; for forming foundation; for flexible connector or masonry; for bench modifications; for providing granular backfill material, including bedding material; for backfilling; for removing sheeting and shoring; and for cleaning out and restoring the site of work.

+- 2. The connect to existing main items shall be measured separately by each individual unit for the various types completed and accepted.
 Payment for the connect to existing main bid items is full compensation for providing all necessary labor, equipment, and materials; for excavating; for sheeting and shoring; for by-pass pumping; for forming foundation; for couplings; for providing granular backfill material, including bedding material; for backfilling; for removing sheeting and shoring; and for cleaning out and restoring the site of work. - 3.
 The connect to existing storm lateral item shall be measured separately by each individual unit for the various types completed and accepted.
-Payment for the connect to existing main bid items is full compensation for providing all necessary labor, equipment, and materials; for excavating; for sheeting and shoring; for by-pass pumping; for forming foundation; for couplings; for providing granular backfill material, including bedding material; for backfilling; for removing sheeting and shoring; and for cleaning out and restoring the site of work. - 4.
-The concrete collar items shall be measured separately by each individual unit for the various types completed and accepted.
-Payment for the concrete collar bid items is full compensation for providing all necessary labor, equipment, and materials; for excavation; for sheeting and shoring; for by-pass pumping; for forming foundation; for concrete collars; for providing granular backfill material, including bedding material; for backfilling; for removing sheeting and shoring; and for cleaning out and restoring the site of work. - 5.
+Payment for the connect to existing lateral bid items is full compensation for providing all necessary labor, equipment, and materials; for excavating; for sheeting and shoring; for by-pass pumping; for forming foundation; for couplings; for providing granular backfill material, including bedding material; for backfilling; for removing sheeting and shoring; and for cleaning out and restoring the site of work. - 4.
+The concrete collar items shall be measured separately by each individual unit completed and accepted.
+Payment for the concrete collar bid items is full compensation for providing all necessary labor, equipment, and materials; for excavating; for sheeting and shoring; for by-pass pumping; for forming foundation; for concrete collars; for providing granular backfill material, including bedding material; for backfilling; for removing sheeting and shoring; and for cleaning out and restoring the site of work. - 5.
 The connect to existing manhole, structure, pipe, and lateral items do not include the costs of any pipes.
 Pipes and laterals shall be paid as indicated in the specifications for pipes and laterals. - 6.
-The connect to existing sanitary sewer main item shall only be paid at connections to pipes greater than five feet from a manhole or connections to pipes 15 inches or greater in diameter. - 7.
-No separate payment shall be made for connections paid under the sanitary sewer spot repair item. - 8.
-No separate payment shall be made for connecting new sanitary sewer laterals to existing laterals.
+No separate payment shall be made for connections paid under the sanitary sewer spot repair item. - 7.
+No separate payment shall be made for connecting new sanitary sewer laterals to existing laterals. - 8.
+Sewer connections will be paid as either connect to existing main, connect to existing lateral, or as a concrete collar for each individual connection.
+Payment will not be made for a concrete collar and connect to existing at an individual connection.